census-ecosystem/opencensus-microservices-demo/README.md

 1. Run `kubectl get pods` to verify the Pods are ready and running.
 The application frontend should be available at http://localhost:80 on your machine.

 1. Check Grafana at http://localhost:3000/ to view pre-configured Dashboard. username/password is admin/admin

+1. Check Jaeger UI at http://localhost:16686 to view traces collected by Jaeger.

 ### Option 2: Running on Google Kubernetes Engine (GKE)